-One of the most common questions, when buying insurance or renewing your car insurance policy is, “When does car insurance go down?”
-Sometimes it seems like the cost of car insurance is always going up, and it doesn’t always make sense, especially if year after year your car is getting older.
+A common question—when buying or renewing a car insurance policy—is, “When does the price of car insurance go down?”
+Sometimes it seems like the cost is always going up for no good reason, especially if your car keeps getting older.
 However, the age of your car isn’t the only determining factor when price is set.
 A few things can help you know when the cost of your car insurance will go down, and how to get the best price instead of waiting.